-- In the Windows edition, a link is displayed referring to a page with detailed information and another one to the installation package download page. - In editions Appliance and Box, a button for download of the update package is displayed (or for immediate start of the update in case that the automatic updates are enabled).
+- In the Windows edition, a link is displayed referring to a page with detailed information and another one to the installation package download page. - In the Software Appliance / VMware Virtual Appliance edition, a button for download of the update package is displayed (or for immediate start of the update in case that the automatic updates are enabled).
 Update of the firewall takes up to several minutes.
 Once it is finished, you will be informed that the firewall would be restarted.
 Upon the restart (in approximately 1 minute), the firewall will be fully available again.